yarlson/aerie/README.md

-# Aerie
+# FTL

-Aerie is a powerful deployment tool that simplifies the process of setting up servers and deploying applications.
+FTL (Faster Than Light) is a powerful deployment tool that simplifies the process of setting up servers and deploying applications.
 It's designed to make deployment easy and reliable, even for developers who aren't experts in server management or advanced deployment techniques.

 ## Key Features